Leproide/Remove-Nahimic/README.md

 - Any audio drivers not matching the target pattern (Realtek, AMD, Intel, etc.)
 - ASUS Armoury Crate itself (only its bundled audio components)
 - Any scheduled tasks, services, or files outside the known Nahimic/A-Volute/SonicStudio paths
-- Windows audio stack configuration beyond the APO registry entries
+- Windows audio stack configuration beyond the APO registry entries listed above

 ---

 ## Credits

 Removal procedure originally documented by the community on Reddit.
-This script automates the full manual process and adds the Windows Update hiding and Hardware ID blacklisting steps that were missing from existing guides.
+This script automates the full manual process and adds the Windows Update hiding, Hardware ID blacklisting, and binary-safe APO cleanup steps that were missing from existing guides.